How Do I Backup an External Hard Drive For FREE?

 Your backups should be automatic and should based on a schedule.
 Automated backups are more reliable and eliminate human error in storing copies of your data from an external hard drive.

-- Security: Your backup schedule must consider the security of your data during transit and at rest.
-The backup destination you choose must prioritise security to keep your data safe from unauthorised access.
+• Security: Focus on data security during transit and at rest.
+Your chosen backup destination should prioritise security measures to keep your data safe from unauthorised access.

-There are a variety of options when you decide which backup software to use and how to deploy it.
+There are various options when you decide which backup software to use and how to deploy it.

-Method #1: Backup to Another External Hard Drive
+Method #1: How To Backup External Hard Drive to Another External Hard Drive

 Of course, External hard drives are the first and foremost primary source of data storage devices.

-External hard drives are ideal as a local backup device.
-Data can be accessed at any time without much trouble.
-You can also transfer data from one storage device to another if you want to make extra backup copies.
+External hard drives are ideal for local backup devices.
+Users can access data at any time without much trouble.
+You can also transfer data from one storage device to another to make extra backup copies.

 Data is backed up either through a manual backup or an automated backup process.